arborworkflows/controlScripts/README.md

 python arbor_full_collections_backup.py -a "http://localhost:9080" -u user -p password
 ~~~

-backup the Arbor available at the URL (http://localhost:9080) using the authentication credentials (user, password).
-A
-backup will be written in the default locaton ($HOME/arbor/backups).
+The above command will backup the Arbor available at the URL (http://localhost:9080) using the authentication credentials (user, password).
+A backup will be written in the default locaton ($HOME/arbor/backups).
+The backup will
+contain the URL of the Arbor instance andthe date and time of the backup embedded in the name to give unique names to
+each backup.

 ~~~
 python arbor_restore_collections.py -a "http://localhost:9080" -u user -p password -d "/home/username/arbor/backups/arbor_backup_52.204.9.236_2016-11-30_19:43:49"
 ~~~

-Restore all the collections and datasets from a previously saved collection archived (stored at the
+The above command will estore all the collections and datasets from a previously saved collection archived (stored at the
 /home/username/arbor....
 URL).
+This **does not** delete existing collections, the script only adds any new collections contained in the backup and/or adds datasets and analyses to an already existing collection which were present in the backup.

 ~~~
+python arbor_full_collections_backup.py --help
 python arbor_restore_collections.py --help
 ~~~